Racism in Africa: Rwanda

-The Hutu majority had revolted against the Tutsi but was unable to take power.
+The Hutu majority had revolted against the Tutsi in 1959 and taken power.
 Tutsis fled and created exile communities outside Rwanda in Uganda and Tanzania.
-Since the nation's independence, more extremist Tutsi came to power and oppressed the Hutus, especially those who were educated.
+Since Burundi's independence, more extremist Tutsi came to power and oppressed the Hutus, especially those who were educated.
 Their actions led to the deaths of up to 200,000 Hutus.
 Overt discrimination from the colonial period was continued by different Rwandan and Burundian governments, including identity cards that distinguished Tutsi and Hutu.

 The Belgian-sponsored Tutsi monarchy survived until 1959, when Kigeli V was exiled from the colony (then called Ruanda-Urundi).
 In Rwanda, the political power was transferred from the minority Tutsi to the majority Hutu.

 In Rwanda, a Tutsi rebel group, the Rwandan Patriotic Front, invaded Rwanda from Uganda, which started a civil war against Rwanda's Hutu government in 1990.
 A peace agreement was signed, but violence erupted again, culminating in the Rwandan Genocide of 1994, when Hutu extremists killed an estimated 800,000 Rwandans, mostly Tutsis.
 About 30% of the Twa population of Rwanda were also killed.